nats-io/nats-architecture-and-design/adr/ADR-8.md

 	// TTL is how long the bucket keeps values for
 	TTL() time.Duration

-	// Keys return a list of all keys in the bucket Keys() ([]string, error)
+	// Keys return a list of all keys in the bucket.
+	// Historically this method returned a complete slice of all keys in the bucket,
+	// however clients should return interable result.
+	Keys() ([]string, error)

+	// KeysWithFilter returns a filtered list of keys in the bucket.
+	// Historically this method returned a complete slice of all keys in the bucket,
+	// however clients should return interable result.
+	KeysWithFilter(filter string) ([]string, error)

+	// KeysWithFilters returns a filtered list of keys in the bucket.
+	// Historically this method returned a complete slice of all keys in the bucket,
+	// however clients should return interable result.
+	KeysWithFilters(filter []string) ([]string, error)

 	// IsCompressed indicates if the data is compressed on disk IsCompressed() bool